Learning through pocket money

 Pocket money can help your child put their maths skills into practice.
 Encourage your child to do simple maths problems with their pocket money, such as adding up all their coins to find out how much money they have, working out how long it will take them to save for desired items,

 keeping track of their spending over the week, and figuring out the change they should get when they buy something.

 If you do decide to implement a pocket money system, the amount of pocket money you give your child is completely up to you.
 Take into account how much you can afford, what you want your child’s pocket money to pay for and your child’s age.

-Check out the Raising Children Network for more information about pocket money for kids.
+Raising Children Network has more great information about pocket money for kids.